dillardm89/mern_social_website/README.md

 - cd to 'backend' directory
 - 'npm install' to install necessary modules from package.json
-- cd to 'frontend' director
+- cd to 'frontend' directory
 - 'npm install' to install necessary modules from package.json

 ### .env Variables Required for Frontend